 WVUD’s studios 1, 2 and 4 have Wheatstone LX-24 12 channel consoles.
-Production Studio 2 also has a Mackie board and a Protools workstation with a Digidesign worksurface.
+Production Studio 2 also has a Presonus Studio Live 24 board and a Studio One workstation.
 Production Studio 3 is a live performance space.

-Audio sources include Denon DN-C365 CD players, Stanton ST-150 turntables, 360 Systems Short/Cut, iMedia Touch Op Log audio software for pre-recorded announcements and promos, Samson C-01 Microphones, Sony MDS-E12 minidisk recorders, Sony CDR-W33 CD recorders, Denon DN-500R flash recorder, Telos 1X6 Telephone Interfaces, and Tascam 112 cassette machines.
+Audio sources include Denon DN-C365 CD players, Stanton ST-150 turntables, 360 Systems Short/Cut, iMediatouch On Air audio software for pre-recorded announcements and promos, EV RE-320 and Samson C-01 Microphones, Sony MDS-E12 minidisk recorders, Sony CDR-W33 CD recorders, Denon DN-500R flash recorders, Telos 1X6 Telephone Interfaces, and Tascam 112 cassette machines.